ccnmtl/mediathread/README.markdown

     git clone https://github.com/ccnmtl/mediathread.git

 2. Build the database
    For Postgres:
      A. Create the database `createdb mediathread`

    For MySQL:
      A. Edit the file `requirements/libs.txt`
         - comment out the line `psycopg2`
-        - uncomment `MySQLdb`
+        - uncomment the `MySQL-python` line.
+Note: Mediathread is not well-tested on recent version of MySQL.
      B. Create the database

     echo "CREATE DATABASE mediathread" | mysql -uroot -p mysql

 3. Customize settings
     Create a local_settings.py file in the mediathread subdirectory.
 Override the variables from `settings_shared.py` that you need to customize for your local installation At a minimum, you will need to customize your `DATABASES` dictionary.